helium/HIP/0000-miner-update.md

 Helium will solely continue to update using our existing nextgate/nexthaul client-server mechanism.

-This feature can be enabled in one of two ways: image overlays or Docker images.
+This feature can be enabled in one of three ways: image overlays, Docker images or OCI images.
 The first method requires users to stand up and run their own OTA servers (aka minerhaul) for deploying their own custom miner packages from a cloud storage service like AWS S3.
-The second approach requires users to stand up and maintain their own Docker registries to store and distribute their own custom miner images.
+The second and third approaches require users to publish images to a container registry like AWS ECR in order to store and distribute their own custom miner images.
+OCI images are Docker-compatible but can also run on more lightweight tooling like bubblewrap.

 # Motivation
 [motivation]: #motivation